 While many franchises offer franchisees the rights to an exclusive territory, this is generally a lot smaller than the space reserved for an area development agreement.
 If you’ve got ambitious goals for your business, an area developer franchise agreement will help you realise them.

 2. Reduced franchise fees

 While area developers will typically end up paying the same franchise fee as other franchisees for their first unit, the cost will usually decrease as you open more units.
 Franchises often offer a tiered pricing system or reduce the payment expected for each unit opened.

 “The multi-unit developer generally does not pay the same initial franchise fee as the single unit franchisee.
 The franchise fee for subsequent locations would be reduced, while the developer pays the same initial fee for its first location in tiers.
 For example, the initial fee for franchises two through five might be reduced to $25,000 and the locations above five might be reduced again to $20,000.00.”

 3. Lower royalty fees

 Some franchisors will offer area developers lower royalty fees once they’ve opened a certain number of units.
 This makes sense for both the franchisee and franchisor, as the cost of supporting area developers decreases with each unit opened.
-This is mainly because the individual franchise units share much of the same infrastructure.
-In some cases, solutions provided to the area developer can be applied to all the franchise units at no additional cost.
-Consequently, the franchisor pays less to support the area developer’s units and the franchisee pays a lower royalty fee in a mutually beneficial arrangement.
-Lower royalty fees encourage greater franchise development and expansion.

 4. Economies of scale